 EAT: Have dinner tonight at Beach Blanket Babylon or somewhere in Soho.
 Beach Blanket Babylon is a restaurant in Notting Hill (and Shoreditch) that is one of the most Instagrammed restaurants in London and it’s easy to see why.
 The decor is unreal, and looks a bit like something you would see in Professor Trelawney’s attic Divination classroom!
 Or there’s a ‘secret’ dungeon restaurant as well if you’re more into Snape’s classroom vibes.
 The menu is reasonably priced but not extensive so if you’d prefer something simpler then you could also wander the trendy district of Soho which is packed with affordable and hip eateries.
 Try Honest Burgers if you really just want to chow down on something meaty and delicious like Ron would!
 They also have locations throughout the city if you feel like visiting a different one or perhaps grabbing breakfast or brunch on one of your other days.

 DRINK: Go out for drinks at The Cocktail Trading Company and/or The Blind Pig.
 The Cocktail Trading Company is also located in Soho (nice and easy to get to if you had dinner there too) and serves up delicious drinks in a very quirky atmosphere.
 Some of their cocktails really look (and taste) magical and their logo is an owl!
 Try the Blue Moon which comes in a mini hot-air balloon with fairy floss on top or the Coquetier which comes with a golden egg just like the clue from the Triwizard Tournament!
-Afterwards you might like to visit The Blind Pig (also in Soho) above the Social Eating House (you might even want to have dinner here first) for one of their “Long and Short Great British Tails” drinks.
+Afterwards, you might like to visit The Blind Pig (also in Soho) above the Social Eating House (you might even want to have dinner here first) for one of their “Long and Short Great British Tails” drinks.
 These quirky cocktails are based on famous British books and even have a Butterbeer inspired one from Harry Potter!
-There’s also other cute and delicious drinks inspired by “Alice in Wonderland”, “James and the Giant Peach”, “Winnie the Pooh” and “The Lion, the Witch and the Wardrobe”.
+There are also other cute and delicious drinks inspired by “Alice in Wonderland”, “James and the Giant Peach”, “Winnie the Pooh” and “The Lion, the Witch and the Wardrobe”.

 Eat: Grab something quick at your hotel or nearby as today will be busy!